The use of Dermal Fillers in Penis Enlargement

 Older and less specialized varieties of HA continued to decrease over the second year, providing a “permanent” gain of about 39% of the original HA volume.
 About 61% of the gains were “temporary”.

-But current varieties of HA specifically for penis enlargement is more durable and serve as a scaffold longer, resulting in creation of permanent new tissue that is about 50% of injected HA volume.
+But current varieties of HA specifically for penis enlargement is more durable and serve as a scaffold longer, resulting in the creation of permanent new tissue that is about 50% of injected HA volume.
 It is the most effective ever and is continually being improved.

 Many men consider that an acceptable cumulative and “permanent” gain.
 You never go back to the starting point.”